dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 # Related Work

 Standards organisation defined interfaces such as OCCI[^1], CIMI[^1] or CDMI[^1] might realise interoperability from a user perspective but they do not solve the issue of relocation.
 The paper [#Petcu:2011] reviews aspects related to portability and interoperability in clouds.
 It notes the lack of adoption of standards by vendors saying that "vendor[s] like[s] to put barriers to exit for their customers".
-Related thoughts are discuss in [#Jr:2011].
-Here it is noted that cloud systems utilising different hypervisors won’t interoperate, in part because they don’t use the same data formats.
+Related thoughts are discussed in [#Jr:2011].
+Here it is noted that cloud systems utilising different hypervisors will not interoperate, in part because they do not use the same data formats.

 Adapter libraries enabled the means to manage multiple cloud offerings, The most prominent of these are libcloud[^1], fog.io[^1] and jClouds[^1].
 There are commercial products available currently that aim to easily use multiple clouds at runtime.
 Such examples include RightScale[^1] and Enstratus[^1].
 However these solutions only manage the lifecycle on each various cloud service provider's platform and they do not allow for the relocation of cloud service instances between providers.